 What you need: Glass jar, plate, water, ice cubes

-What to do: Heat water until it is steaming, then pour into jar until it is about 1/3 full.
-Place plate full of ice cubes on top of jar.
+What to do: Heat water until it is steaming, then pour it into the jar until it is about one-third full.
+Place a plate full of ice cubes on top of the jar.
 Watch as condensation builds and water begins to stream down the sides of the jar.

 Learn more: I Can Teach My Child

 What to do: Fill the jar completely with hot water for about a minute.
 Pour out almost all the water, leaving about 1 inch in the jar.
 Place the strainer over the top of the jar.
-Drop 3-4 ice cubes in the strainer.
+Drop three or four ice cubes into the strainer.
 As the cold air from the ice cubes collides with the warm, moist air in the bottle, the water will condense and fog will form.
+This is one of those weather activities that will inspire plenty of oohs and aahs!

 Learn more: Weather Wiz Kids/Fog Experiments